Nyx0uf/mpv-hue-ambilight/readme.md

 - Too slow for my taste (handle 1080p in my tests)
 - Won't build on Windows, but I don't care.
 - Too many things hardcoded?
+- Kinda hang when there's too much of a single color (black border for ex), need to bench things sometime

 ### License